 5. Different types of marketing automation

-Marketing automation comes in different shapes and sizes, but all have a similar purpose: making things easier, faster and smarter.
-Here are just a few of the wonderful marketing activities you can automate.
+Marketing automation tools come in different shapes and sizes, but all have a similar purpose: making repetitive marketing tasks easier, faster and smarter.
+Here are just a few of the wonderful marketing efforts you can automate.

 The number of leads, prospects and customers your business is managing can quickly slide into chaos.
-With marketing automation, leads can be regularly sorted, contacted and qualified.
+With marketing automation solutions, leads can be regularly sorted, contacted and qualified.

 Keep your database well maintained with automation that format fields, perform list clean-ups and log activities.
-Prospects are moved through their journey with regular touchpoints and the customer experience can be regularly measured through satisfaction surveys.
+Prospects are moved through their customer lifecycle with regular touchpoints and the customer experience can be regularly measured through satisfaction surveys.

 Lead tracking and measurement

 Automated lead nurturing can very easily become impersonal and annoying.
 The above lead tracking processes should be applied first before launching any nurturing.
-Once applied, automated lead nurturing is a fantastic tool that saves your marketing and sales teams a lot of time by sending out nurture messaging in various formats at the right time, to the right lead, every single time.
+Once applied, automated lead nurturing is a fantastic tool that saves your sales and marketing teams a lot of time by sending out nurture messaging in various formats at the right time, to the right lead, every single time.